usnistgov/5gdeploy/docs/multi-host.md

 You can mix-and-match both kinds of bridges, for different Docker networks.

-5gdeploy generates bridge configuration scripts as `bridge.sh`.
+5gdeploy generates a bridge configuration script as `bridge.sh`.
-They are executed in a special `bridge` container on every host netns.
+It is executed in the `bridge` container on every host, in the host network namespace.

 The `compose.sh` script would ensure: